Mohamed072005/EventFlow-FrontEnd/README.md

 # EventFlow - Modern Event Platform Frontend

 ## Overview
-EventFlow is a Next.js-powered frontend application for the EventHub platform, providing users with a seamless interface to discover, organize, and participate in events.
+EventFlow is a Next.js-powered frontend application for the EventFlow platform, providing users with a seamless interface to discover, organize, and participate in events.
 Built with React 19 and Material UI, it offers a responsive and intuitive user experience with real-time notifications and interactive features.

 ## Features

 ### User Experience
 - Responsive design optimized for all devices
 - Intuitive event browsing and discovery
-- Personal dashboard showing hosted and attended events
-- Real-time notifications for event updates
 - Interactive calendar integration

 ### Technical Capabilities
 - JWT authentication and secure API communication
 - State management with Zustand
-- Advanced date handling with Date-FN and DayJS
 - Material UI components for consistent design language
 - TypeScript for type safety and better development experience